EconomyLens.com

 Related

 However, gadget makers must avoid their products underperforming due to memory compromises or pushing prices up too high by paying dearly for components, warned Techsponential analyst Avi Greengart.
-“Here at CES we’re still seeing the usual claims that our thing is the best and damn the RAM cost,” Greengart said on the show floor.
-“However, if you spend time in suites talking to (device makers), retailers, and component manufacturers you get a very different story.”
-That story is that modifications will be made to keep prices in line with consumer expectations, according to Greengart.
+“Here at CES, we’re still seeing the usual claims that our thing is the best and damn the cost (of memory),” Greengart said on the show floor.
+“However, if you spend time in suites talking to (device makers), retailers, and component manufacturers, it’s clear features will be sacrificed to keep memory costs lower,” according to Greengart.

 © 2024 AFP